West Los Angeles Crime Rate Trends — Los Angeles

 West Los Angeles is a Westside neighborhood organized around the Sawtelle and Pico Boulevard corridors, west of the 405 freeway.
 Anchored by the VA Greater Los Angeles medical campus, the West LA Civic Center, and the Sawtelle Japantown commercial strip.

-Two categories moved in West Los Angeles this March — one a single-month below-trend signal, the other a structural shift building over a longer window.
-The overall picture is split: theft from vehicle is running well below its historical baseline, while burglary has moved in the opposite direction and is registering as a multi-month sustained increase, not just a one-month blip.
+Two categories moved in West Los Angeles this April — one a single-month below-trend signal, one a structural multi-year shift.
+The shape is mixed: property crime is pulling in opposite directions, with theft running well below its historical baseline while burglary has climbed steadily enough to register as a sustained shift, not just a noisy month.

 Notable signals 1